draftli/draft/README.md

 * interests (opt-out): the tags/categories you're subscribed to.
 * reading history (opt-out): we log what you read and suggest things based on what people who read the same stuff as you do also read.

 * Nothing new here, except we have no intent of actually tracking you.
 Wanna use a pseudonym instead of your real name?
 Sure!
 Don't feel comfortable reading articles using the same account as the one you use to publish content?
 We don't care!
 Still unsure and prefer to opt-out from the recommendation system?
-No problem, we'll stop and delete what "learned"!
+No problem, we'll stop and delete what we "learned"!

 #### be able to follow people